danielmiessler/fabric/patterns/extract_wisdom/README.md

 **`extractwisdom` addresses the problem of **too much content** and too little time.**

-_Not only that, but it's also too easy to forget the stuff read, watch, or listen to._
+_Not only that, but it's also too easy to forget the stuff we read, watch, or listen to._

 This pattern _extracts wisdom_ from any content that can be translated into text, for example: